Greater-London-Authority/ldn-viz-tools/.changeset/downloaded-image-size.md

 '@ldn-viz/charts': minor
 ---

-FIXED: when an ObservablePlot image is donnloaded as an SVG, the size of the SVG is now set correctly
+FIXED: when an `ObservablePlot` image is downloaded as an SVG, the size of the SVG is now set correctly